 Reception at 6 p.m Dinner at 7 p.m.

 The annual Fairbanks Circle of Hope Dinner raises awareness in the community about alcohol and drug addiction while honoring individuals and organizations for outstanding contributions related to research, education or treatment by awarding the Richard M. Fairbanks Circle of Hope Award.
 This event takes place each spring and the proceeds support programs and services at Fairbanks and Hope Academy.

-For more information about this event contact Katy Crichlow Cummings, Director of Development at 317.572.9398.
+For questions about this event contact Katy Crichlow Cummings, Director of Development at 317.572.9398.